anushshetty30/repository/README.md

+#program-1

-program to check whether arrays are equal or not
+To check whether arrays are equal or not

+##Program-2